 With a rich and vibrant history, and a range of hotels, pubs, cafes and shops, Faringdon is an ideal place to visit for a holiday, short break or day out.

 Faringdon is famed for its Folly Tower, built in 1935 by Lord Berners, the then owner of Faringdon House.
 This 100ft high tower is the last major Folly to be built in England, and sits on Folly Hill, within a charming 4 acre, circular woodland of splendid Scots pine and broadleaf trees.
 The Folly Tower is open every first and third Sunday of the month when you can climb to the top to see the breathtaking views over five counties.
 Follow the sculpture trail around the woodland and look out for twenty-four blackbirds, the hidden fairy door, the bridge to nowhere, Cromwell’s cannon and much more.
 Here is a Faringdon walk and route map that takes you from the town, past the Folly and through the surrounding countryside.

-A charter was granted for a weekly market in 1218, with markets continuing to be held every Tuesday and third Saturday in the month in the market place.
+A charter was granted for a weekly market in 1218, with markets continuing to be held every Tuesday and third Saturday of the month in the marketplace.
 The Saturday markets often celebrate the seasons or link to the history of Faringdon.

 All Saints’ Church, just off the marketplace, is well worth a visit.
 It has a rich interior with monuments that reveal the intriguing history of Faringdon.
 Civil War cannon and musket balls from the battle between the Royalists and Parliamentarians in 1646 are on display inside the church, and there is even a cannonball lodged in the church wall!